 We recommend uploading the final peer-reviewed draft to Research Repository UCD and linking to this from third-party services such as ResearchGate.

 Google Scholar Profiles

 Google Scholar Citations allows researchers to create their own Google Scholar Profile to increase their visibility, and also to track citations to their publications on Google Scholar.
 You can also make your profile public, so that it appears at the top of the Google Scholar results page when people search for your name.

 You can choose to have your list of articles updated automatically or review the updates yourself, or to manually update your articles at any time.
-Select the option to manually review updates to ensure that erroneous publications are not added to your profile by Google.

 You need to have a Google Account to use My Citations.
 On the Google Scholar page click on the My Citations icon along the top to set up your profile.

 Whilst Facebook is not particularly useful for connecting with other researchers on professional contacts, it can be useful for getting ideas of content than engages the general public which can be useful for science communication.
 It can be helpful to follow the Facebook pages of funding agencies, publishers and other professional organisations and bodies, to see examples of videos, images and other material that generates interest and attention from the general population.